AlbertCarreras/supp-server/README.md

 Front-end
 https://github.com/AlbertCarreras/supp-client

-React with Redux & Redux Thunk & React-actioncable-provider
+React with Redux & Redux Thunk

+  * **Redux and Redux Thunk** are key for all the asynchronous requests happening at a time.
+Redux helps keep and handle all the state from a single place while Thunk is indispensable to allow the app to work.

   * **Geolocation Web API** for obtaining user’s current location coordinates

     I used W3C Geolocation standard to request the browser the geolocation of the user.
 The request returns the latitude and longitude of the user which is persisted and used to georeference other nearby users.